failmap/failmap/docs/source/topics/getting_started.md

 For all releases artifacts will be created.
 Currently only Docker containers are pushed into the [registry](https://gitlab.com/failmap/failmap/container_registry).
 Each artifact will be tagged with the appropriate version (formal or informal).
 Where needed abstract tags will also be created/updated for these artifacts (eg: Docker build/staging/latest tags).

 For local development informal release or a special `dev0` build release is used which indicates a different state from the formal releases.

+## Known Issues

+### Docker installation

+#### ERROR: for failmap_database_1  Cannot start service database: Mounts denied:
+As the error suggests, you're running the installation from a directory that is not shared with Docker.
+Change the docker configuration or run the installation from your user directory.
+You might receive this error if you run `docker-composer up` from /var/www/ or /srv/www/ as docker by default only has access to your user directory.